 - Sports injuries

 - Blood clots

-- Quadriplegia: loss of movement and sensation in all four limbs.
+- Quadriplegia: A neck level injury causing loss of movement and sensation in all four limbs; breathing may be impaired

-- Paraplegia: loss of movement and sensation in the lower half of the body.
+- Paraplegia: An injury lower in the spine causing loss of movement and sensation or weakness in the lower half of the body

 - Foot drop